 Coil Spring Service

 Spring Works specializes in coil springs.
-Located in Santa Rosa, CA we supply standard OEM coil springs, heavy duty coil springs, and custom coils.
-If you need a custom coil spring, look no further.
-Spring Works can supply custom coil springs to increase or decrease ride height.
+Located in Santa Rosa, CA we supply standard OEM coil springs and heavy duty coil springs.
+Spring Works can supply coil springs to increase or decrease ride height.
 We can also improve your ride by supplying coil springs that are softer or firmer.
 Do you have a weight capacity problem or do you want to change your ride height?
 We can fix that too.
-For 23 years Spring Works has provided solutions to just about every coil spring problem imaginable.
+For over 30 years Spring Works has provided solutions to just about every coil spring problem imaginable.
 Make a coil spring service appointment today.

 Coil Spring Inspection

 If you suspect your coil spring is going bad, bring it in for an inspection.
 Driving with bad coil springs can be dangerous.
 Your vehicle’s movements can become abrupt and unstable.
 It could also lead to more costly repairs down the road, like replacing an axle.

 Here are some signs that your coil springs are going bad and you should bring your vehicle in for a coil spring inspection:

 1. Your vehicle sags or leans